If you want to live in South America but don’t want that much “spice” in your life, living in Chile as an expat is your best bet.

 Santiago is a modern and vibrant city with all modern amenities.
 It’s very multicultural, which is brilliant if you love dining out – restaurants here offer cuisine from every part of the world.

 But it is also full of people and cranky drivers, it’s polluted, and compared to Europe or the US, it can be dangerous.

 The city is divided into “comunas” (communes).”
 Some comunas are safe and wealthy, while others are impoverished and unsafe.

 The “other” Chile might seem poor, disconnected, and a bit out-of-date.
 There is much less employment.
 Still, people are amicable and helpful, and nature is breathtaking.
 The atmosphere is very relaxed compared to the Santiago rush and stress.

 Imagine living with no mobile connection or internet – this is what you can get in rural parts of Chile.

 While living in a smaller city, I had to renew my expired driving license.
 The whole experience was like time travel: I had to fill out the forms by hand, and they took my picture with an old-fashioned camera, printed it, and glued it to the permit.

 The final thoughts on living in Chile

-If you are nature-loving and relatively relaxed or adaptable, you will find living in Chile as an expat attractive.
+If you are nature-loving and relatively relaxed or adaptable, you will find living in Chile attractive.

-Many foreigners embrace entrepreneurship and business opportunities, others enjoy tranquil living in the slow-paced countryside.
-There are many great places to live and even more to travel to.
+Whether you are planning to explore entrepreneurship and business opportunities or enjoy tranquil living in the slow-paced countryside, Chile may be just the place for you.
 Come without big expectations, and Chile will surprise you!